matheesha20/Idiot-AI/README.md

 Your AI now has access to the entire web and will automatically research topics to give you the most current information - all while maintaining their unique personalities!

+**🖥️ Desktop Experience**: Full-featured interface with side navigation and rich interactions **📱 Mobile Experience**: Touch-optimized interface with slide-in sidebar and smooth animations

 Ask about companies, stocks, news, or anything that needs fresh data.
 The AI will handle the research automatically and respond in character.

 **No commands needed - just ask and watch the magic happen!** ✨

+**Perfect for conversations anywhere, anytime - desktop or mobile!** 🚀📱